 Cartel members – whether they choose to cooperate with the competition authorities through leniency programmes or not – can therefore minimise their financial exposure from private damage actions by approaching CDC and benefiting from its Leniency PLUS+® programme.

-In 2014, CDC commissioned an independent and detailed study on the calculation of interest on antitrust damages.
+In 2014, CDC commissioned an independent and detailed study on calculating interest on antitrust damages.
 The study was conducted by the European University Institute in Florence, Italy.
-The objective of this study was to serve as a benchmark and reference in cross border cases, particularly in the field of interest calculation for damages caused by cartels.
+The objective of this study was to serve as a reference in cross-border cases, particularly in the field of interest calculation for damages caused by cartels.

-The study offers a systematic and practical account of interest rules in several European jurisdictions to all parties involved in complex cross border litigation.
-Additionally, it provides judges and lawmakers with analyses and recommendations for the proper application of interest rules and advice on principles that should inform effective implementation of the Damages Directive.
+The study offers a systematic and practical account of interest rules in several European jurisdictions, valuable especially in cases involving cross-border litigation.
+It also provides judges and lawmakers with analyses and recommendations for properly applying interest rules in cases involving damages due to competition law infringements.